skyfielders/python-skyfield/skyfield/documentation/positions.rst

   from public TLE elements describing their current orbit, which you can download from Celestrak. :doc:`Read more <earth-satellites>`

   ..
-TODO - update the following code with new approach
+TODO(1.0) - update the following code with new approach

   .. testsetup::